Blockstream/gdk/README.md

 ### Extra build options

-#### Disable LTO

-By default builds use link time optimisation.
-It can be disabled when invoking build.sh.
-For example

-`tools/build.sh --lto=false --clang`

 #### Debug builds

 By default the build type is release.
 A debug build can specified as